 16.5.4.2.4.
-Objective of Mine Closure and how these Relate to the Mine and its Environmental and Social Settings and fauna were disturbed due to operations while the livelihood of the host communities and workers to be displaced will be socially affected.
+Objective of Mine Closure and How These Relate to the Mine and Its Environmental and Social Settings

+Mining operations have changed the landscape of the area due to underground tunnel development and construction of the tailings containment facility.
+The existing flora and fauna were disturbed due to operations while the livelihood of the host communities and workers to be displaced will be socially affected.
 To address the environmental and social impacts of the closure of the mining operations, this decommissioning plan was conceptualized to conform to the following objectives: